JustRandomAlter/lol-announcer/README.md

 # League of Legends Announcer

 Changes the default League of Legends announcer using Live Client Data API.
 Note that you need to mute the announcer in-game if you don't want overlapping sound.
+The default announcer sounds are from SG Ahri.

 ## Installation guide

-You can either download the source code and run ```python announcer.pyw``` or [download the executable file](https://github.com/auxermen/lol-announcer/releases/download/v0.1/lol-announcer.zip).
+You can download the source code and run ```python announcer.pyw``` if needed.